mdefenders/it-works-on-my-machine/README.md

 ## Basic security

 - npm dependency security checks are enabled via GitHub Actions on Code Quality Checks
-- Images are scanned for vulnerabilities with Trivy in the CI pipeline, devaloper branch and higher builds fail on vulnerabilities.
-Scan report is attached to the pipeline run report.
+- Images are scanned for vulnerabilities with Trivy in the CI pipeline, developer branch and higher builds fail on vulnerabilities.
+Scan report is attached to the pipeline run report and available via GitHub UI.

+> In real word scenario, extended code security checks may be easily added immediately after unit testing, but for the
+> testing assignment scanning the final image looks sufficient.

 ## Basic Traceability